robmunoz1/Rob-Munoz-UC-DAVIS-CYBER-BOOTCAMP-2021/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+SSH into the control node and follow the steps below: ou should already be in your Ansible VM.
+Add an [elk] group to your Ansible VM's hosts file by following the steps below on the command line:

+Edit the inventory file vi /etc/ansible/hosts.

+Add a group called [elk] and specify the IP address of the VM you just created in Azure.

+![WebServers]
 - Copy the roles folder to /etc/ansible/roles.
 - Update the hosts file to include webserver IP's and ELKServer IP
 - Run the playbook, and navigate to HTTP://<ELKServer_Public_IP>:5601 to check that the installation worked as expected.